NELSON MANDELA UNIVERSITY - WORK INTEGRATED LEARNING

 Third Year Tourism Management students have to complete the Work Integrated Learning (WIL) module, known as TWI2001.
 (Previously referred to as Experiential Learning, but the name has changed to keep abreast with development in Vocational Education).
 For the WIL module, each student is expected to complete at least 816 hours during the first semester.

 We are very happy to have 3 young ladies.
-Lilitha Tyali, Nosihle Mgubu and Unathi Msupu join us this year.
+Lilitha Tyali, Nosihle Mgubu and Unathi Msupu join us for the first intake for 2022.

 Lilitha, Thembisa (WESSA Steward), Nosihle and Unathi